 This was done in The Netherlands via the new Civil Code implementing Directive No. 2014/17/EU of the European Parliament and of the Council of 4 February 2014 on credit agreements for consumers with regard to residential immovable property and amending Directives 2008/48/EC and 2013/36/EU and Regulation (EU) No. 1093/2010 (PbEU 2014, L 60/34) issued in 2016.

-The originator has provided a representation that this criterion is met with specific and extensive discussions in the Risk Factor section of the Prospectus.
+The Seller has provided a representation that this criterion is met.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale